John Scott Russell: The wave of translation

 In 1834, while conducting experiments to determine the most efficient design for canal boats, he discovered a phenomenon that he described as the wave of translation.
 In fluid dynamics the wave is now called Russell's solitary wave.
 The discovery is described here in his own words:

 I was observing the motion of a boat which was rapidly drawn along a narrow channel by a pair of horses, when the boat suddenly stopped—not so the mass of water in the channel which it had put in motion; it accumulated round the prow of the vessel in a state of violent agitation, then suddenly leaving it behind, rolled forward with great velocity, assuming the form of a large solitary elevation, a rounded, smooth and well-defined heap of water, which continued its course along the channel apparently without change of form or diminution of speed.
 I followed it on horseback, and overtook it still rolling on at a rate of some eight or nine miles an hour [14 km/h], preserving its original figure some thirty feet [9 m] long and a foot to a foot and a half [30−45 cm] in height.
 Its height gradually diminished, and after a chase of one or two miles [2–3 km] I lost it in the windings of the channel.
 Such, in the month of August 1834, was my first chance interview with that singular and beautiful phenomenon which I have called the Wave of Translation.

+The phenomenon of solitary waves had previously been reported in 1826 by Giorgio Bidone in Turin, but Bidone's work seems to have gone unnoticed by researchers in the Netherlands and Britain, despite being mentioned in the Edinburgh Journal of Science in the same year.

 Scott Russell spent some time making practical and theoretical investigations of these waves.
 He built wave tanks at his home and noticed some key properties: